SungHoHong2/DPDK-Experiment/helloworld/README.md

 		rte_panic("Cannot init EAL\n");
 ```

-> get the data for logical cores and memory <br>
+> initialize the Environment Abstraction Layer (EAL) <br>
-> initialize the Environment Abstraction Layer (EAL)
+> initialize the number of pthreads and map the memory based on the huge pages <br>

 <br>